MixRemix - Collaborate with Hairy Larry

 Permalink

 This is Hairy Larry inviting you to enjoy Something Blue every Saturday night at ten.
-This week we’re featuring The Beau Sasser Trio, The Mudcats, and the Benevento Russo Duo.
+This week we’re featuring Geri Allen and Kurt Rosenwinkel, Nigel Harpur, and ADHD.
 For more about the show visit the Something Blue website at sbblues.com.

 Don’t miss Something Blue, Saturday night at 10:00 PM CST, at kasu.org.